senecajs/seneca-web/README.md

 ## Examples
-A number of examples showing basic and secure usage for hapi and express as well as showing connect and log usage are provided in [./docs/examples]().
-Examples include,
+A number of examples showing basic and secure usage for hapi and express as well as showing connect and log usage are provided in [./docs/examples](/senecajs/seneca-web/tree/master/docs/examples).

+Examples include:

 - Logging routes when building maps (via log adapter).
 - Basic expres, hapi, and connect usage.